UVM Food Systems Summit

 Sponsors and Partners

-The Summit is supported in part by funding from the William H. and Anne S. Macmillan Endowment, the Aiken Lecture Series, the Office of the Provost, and the Vermont Technical College Institute for Applied Agriculture and Food Systems.
-The Summit is also supported by key contributions from our partners.
+The Summit is supported in part by funding from the William H. and Anne S. Macmillan Endowment, the Aiken Lecture Series, and the Office of the Provost.
+The Summit is also supported by key contributions from our sponsors and community partners.

 Contact Alison Nihart for more information on the 2014 UVM Food Systems Summit.